Humans & Identity

 In the name of what they called ‘identity politics’, the Combahee River Collective, a group of black lesbian socialist women, issued a collective text in 1977, called “A Black Feminist Statement”.
 Here, the group argued that “the major systems of oppression are interlocking”, 12 and proclaimed that “we need to articulate the real class situation of persons who are not merely raceless, sexless workers”.
 13 The specific situation of Black women had somehow fallen between the chairs of both the black liberation movement and the women’s liberation movement, and had thus to be addressed specifically.
 A single Black mother has different needs than a white family father of two or a young women living in a multi-generational household: they need different working hours, different structures of care, different support.

-However, by claiming that their specific lived experience was different, the Combahee River Collective did not posit an essential difference between them and others of a different gender or skin color.
-In recent times, it has often been levelled against ‘identity politics’ that such politics lead to a fragmentation and tribalization of society, especially if ever new, specialist identities are created; often, such fragmented, postmodern, deliberately chosen identities are positively matched by a consumer economy keen on thrashing out ever more diverse products: a slogan t-shirt for everyone.
-At worst, such slogans play a blame-game that undermine any possibility of solidarity and alliances.
+However, by claiming that their specific lived experience was different, the Combahee River Collective did not posit an essential difference between them and others of a different gender, skin color or sexual orientation.
+In recent times, it has often been levelled against ‘identity politics’ that such politics lead to a fragmentation and tribalization of society, especially if ever new, specialist identities are created; often, such identities are positively matched by a consumer economy keen on thrashing out ever more diverse products: a slogan t-shirt for everyone.
+At worst, such slogans play a blame-game that undermines any possibility of solidarity and collaboration.
+Wrongly understood, ‘identity politics’ can indeed be divisive – especially if it is employed by the political right.

-But that was not what the Combahee River Collective had intended.
-Instead, they argued that everyone’s road to equality was specific, determined by the specific kind of obstacles that were put into their path: “the synthesis of these oppressions creates the conditions of our lives”.
+But that was not what the Combahee River Collective had in mind.
+Instead, they argued that everyone’s road to emancipation was specific, determined by the specific kind of obstacles that were put into their path: “the synthesis of these oppressions creates the conditions of our lives”.
 14 These conditions are different for workers and owners, but also for men and women, for white people and people of color, for straight and queer folks, for abled people and those who are being handicapped.
 Not because these people are essentially different, but because they are treated differently by society; not just because of who they think they are, but because of how they are seen.
-They are similar however, in what they want to achieve.
+They are similar however, in what they want to achieve: an end to exploitation and domination.

 This is to say, even though it might sound strange, that identity politics come before identity claims, that racism comes before ‘race’, that sexism and misogyny come before gender, that ableism comes before disablement.
 This is not to say that no differences between humans exist outside of culture, outside of the social.
 Rather, it is to say that whatever is out there in the ‘real world’, it only becomes a social issue when we endow it with meaning: “It is important for, it matters to me to be a woman – that’s on a different level than a biological definition”.
 15 It matters, in a very real sense, to be treated as a woman, as much as it matters to aspire to be a man, or wanting to go beyond this distinction.